-Corruption is a 1967 British science fiction horror film directed by Robert Hartford-Davis, from a screenplay by Derek Ford (Don’t Open Till Christmas, The Urge to Kill) and Donald Ford.
-It was also released as Carnage and Laser Killer.
+Corruption is a 1967 British science fiction horror film directed by Robert Hartford-Davis from a screenplay written by Derek Ford (Don’t Open Till Christmas, The Urge to Kill) and Donald Ford.
+Also released as Carnage and Laser Killer.

 Plastic surgeon Sir John Rowan (Cushing)’s girlfriend’s face is badly burned and scarred in an incident involving a large lamp.

 Luckily, Rowan has happened upon the secrets of the Ancient Egyptians and has harnessed the use of pituitary glands and a large laser (what Ancient Egyptians were doing with one of these is anyone’s guess) to restore her beautiful looks.